symfony-si/symfony-docs-sl/components/process.rst

 The Process Component
 =====================

-    The Process Component executes commands in sub-processes.
+    The Process component executes commands in sub-processes.

 Installation
 ------------